Cartilage damage or osteoarthritis – what are the differences?

 Cartilage damage in the hip joint

-Special features In the hip joint, cartilage damage often occurs due to malpositions or trauma.
-If left untreated, these can lead to coxarthrosis.
+Special aspects In the hip joint, cartilage damage often occurs due to misalignment or trauma.
+If untreated, these can lead to coxarthrosis.

 Symptoms